the-jezza/Game_Ruby/README.md

 # Game_Ruby
-I am new to Ruby and have built this game as for my first project.
+I am new to Ruby and have built this game for my first project.